csernac0/ml_pipeline/README.md

     kaggle_username=your_username
     kaggle_key=your_key
     ```
-4. Accept the competition rules so we can download files throughout Kaggle API.
+4. **It is very important** to accept the competition rules so we can download files throughout Kaggle API.
 5. There is a competition_config.json file included, feel free to change the values for another competition dataset.
 The current file is configured for https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview

 ```bash